Pulkit Garg of Aanya Wellness tells us about an abode for all wellness seekers where they can enjoy the benefits of the healing energy of nature.

 How the coronavirus pandemic affects your business, and how are you coping?

-Pulkit Garg: With pandemic coming into the picture, our major revenue-generating vertical that is wellness tourism, has been at a halt because of obvious reasons.
+Pulkit Garg: With the pandemic coming into the picture, our major revenue-generating vertical that is wellness tourism, has been at a halt because of obvious reasons.
 The way we battled it out was by bringing in Online Wellness and Corporate wellness as part of our offerings; these were supposed to be initiated in phase 2 of our execution, but given the circumstances, we launched them early, and these have helped us grow and battle pandemic with positivity and enthusiasm.

 Did you have to make difficult choices, and what are the lessons learned?